dentremor/Software-Defined-Infrastrucure/doku.md

 ##### What does the term “database backend” refer to with respect to OpenLDAP server implementation?
 ```
-Backends do the actual work of storing or retrieving data in response to LDAP requests.
-Backends may be compiled statically into slapd, or when module support is enabled, they may be dynamically loaded (Open LDAP Foundation, 2021).
+Backend do the actual work of storing or retrieving data in response to LDAP requests.
+Backend may be compiled statically into slapd, or when module support is enabled, they may be dynamically loaded (Open LDAP Foundation, 2021).
 ```

 ##### Why is LDAP replication important?